MediaComem/comem-archidep/subjects/unix-admin/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Unix Administration
+# Unix Basics & Administration

 Learn the basics of Unix and Unix-like operating systems like Linux, and how to manage them from the command line.

 <!-- slide-include ../../BANNER.md -->